zebra-chain: The Data Model

 Suggested Exercises

-- find the activation height of every network upgrade on mainnet and
+- find the activation height of every network upgrade on mainnet and on the

-parameters/constants.rs. - given a serialized block hex string, sketch how you would parse it
+parameters/constants.rs. - given a serialized block hex string, sketch how you would parse it into a

 Block.
-What module decides whichTransactionvariant to construct? - find the place that wraps Sinsemilla and the place that wraps
+What module decides whichTransactionvariant to construct? - find the place that wraps Sinsemilla and the place that wraps Pedersen.
+Why

-Pedersen.
-Why does one live in
+does one live in

 orchard/and the other insapling/? - open